cased/try-shell/examples/kubernetes/README.md

 vi examples/kubernetes/kustomization.yaml
 ```

-While you're there, also make sure to set the value of CASED_SHELL_HOSTNAME to `localhost:NNNN` where `NNNN` is the port of your Shell Instance's settings page.
+While you're there, also make sure to set the value of CASED_SHELL_HOSTNAME to `localhost:NNNN` where `NNNN` is the port of your Shell Instance.

 ### Preview configuration